earthgecko/skyline/docs/upgrading/crucible-to-ionosphere.rst

 ----------------------------------

 - Backup your Skyline MySQL DB.
-- Run the skyline.sql script against your database again.
+- Review and run the updates/sql/crucible_to_ionosphere.sql script against your database again.
 There is one ALTER and a number of new tables.
-The SQL script is idempotent, but always back it up first.